vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 1. **Intent**.
 They picked a high-value problem space to focus on.
 2. **Mathematical maturity**.
 Generalized problem solving is the key tool for ambiguous domains.
 3. **Grit**.
-They have gone through the soul-crushing difficulty (at least for some, including myself) and workload that technically rigorous, proof based classes put you under.
+They have gone through the soul-crushing difficulty and workload that technically rigorous, proof based classes put you under.

 ## What if I'm just starting college?